FreeCap23/STM-Code-Blocks/Guides/Arduino_to_STM.md

 #endif /* GLOBALS_H_ */
 ```
-The global variables you declared in `globals.h` must be also defined (assigned default values) into a `globals.c` file following these steps:
+B. The global variables you declared in `globals.h` must be also defined (assigned default values) into a `globals.c` file following these steps:
 - navigate to "Project Explorer / YourProject / Core / Src";
 - right-click on "Src" folder;
 - choose "New / Source file";